-If you’ve gained weight recently because you haven’t been moving around as much, don’t feel so bad.
+If you’ve gained weight because you’ve not been eating or exercising as you should, don’t feel so bad.
 You have plenty of company!

 But sometimes the number on your scale creeps up without any obvious reason.
 Here are some possible explanations for unexpected weight gain.